 There are three pillars to cottage industry.
-This page addresses the first pillar: the raw materials of the natural world.
-No matter where you fit in the circle of cottage industry, whether you are (or want to be), a supplier of raw material, a skilled artisan, or an appreciative consumer, understanding more about the resources found in the natural world is indispensable and enriching.
+This page, Crazy Useful Things, addresses the first pillar: the raw materials of the natural world.
+No matter where you fit in the circle of cottage industry, whether you are (or want to be) a supplier of raw material, a skilled artisan, or an appreciative consumer, understanding more about the resources found in the natural world is indispensable and enriching.

 I did, and this is where it led me.
 The entire concept behind Crazy Useful started with one simple question: What is gum arabic?
 Where does it come from, and what is it used for?
 Little did I know that by asking that question, I was putting one foot out over a very deep, unimaginably crazy rabbit hole.
 That’s where this journey can take you.

-Well, you start here.
+Well, you start here: The Natural Resources Categorized by Use.
 The purpose of this page is not so much to give you facts about individual things (although it does do that), it’s more about highlighting the patterns that occur within the world of natural resources.
 It is also intended to spark your curiosity, and to give you the means to follow that curiosity to wherever it might lead.
 With that goal in mind, there are two important things to note about this page:

 When I was writing the book Crazy Useful Things: A Dictionary of Natural Resources and Their Products, I used many, many different resources to find information.
 But these fellows listed below were my boon companions, and I can’t recommend them highly enough — if you really want a thorough overview of the world of natural resources.